codelasak/PyQt5-Opencv/README.md

 ### To-Do list:
 - [ ] Learn Basic OOP
 - [X] Learn how to code a basic a window with label and button.
-- [ ] Learn how to use Qt Designer
+- [X] Learn how to use Qt Designer
+- [X] Learn how to convert .ui file to python (pyuic5 -x input.ui -o output.py)